-Your doctor may perform cardiac catheterization procedures in Atlanta at DeKalb Medical to:
+Your doctor may perform cardiac catheterization procedures in Atlanta at Emory Decatur Hospital to:

 Your physician also can use cardiac catheterization procedures to determine certain types of heart defects, valvular disease or blockages in the coronary arteries or grafts in the heart.
 Click here to watch Dr. David Song explain more about cardiac catheterization.